Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ## Integrate with app build

-You can build and test your app, before creating the Docker image, in two ways:
+Often you'll want to build and test your app before creating the Docker image.
+You can orchestrate this process either in your build pipeline or in your _Dockerfile_.

-* Orchestrate using build pipeline
-* Orchestrate using **Dockerfile**

-### Orchestrate using build pipeline
+### Orchestrate in your build pipeline

 In this approach, you use the build pipeline as the primary means to orchestrate building your code, running tests, and creating an image.
 This approach is useful if you want to: